AidanDelaney/StarshipFontana/README.md

 from the top-level directory.
 The game will expect to find the `assets` directory under its current working directory.

+## Issues ##
+I think the SDL port has introduced some bounding box collision issues.

 ## Credits ##
 The sprites in this game come directly from